When you gain too much

 In the first trimester, most women don't need to gain much weight — which is good news if you're struggling with morning sickness.

-If you start out at a healthy or normal weight, you need to gain only a few pounds (less than 2 kilograms) in the first few months of pregnancy.
-You can do this with an extra 150 to 200 calories a day, about the amount in 6 ounces (170 grams) of low-fat fruit yogurt.
+If you start out at a healthy or normal weight, you need to gain only about 1 to 4 pounds (0.5 to 1.8 kilograms) in the first few months of pregnancy.
+You can do this by eating a healthy diet — no extra calories are necessary.

 Steady weight gain is more important in the second and third trimesters — especially if you start out at a healthy weight or you're underweight.
-This often means gaining 3 to 4 pounds (about 1.4 to 1.8 kilograms) a month until delivery.
-An extra 300 calories a day — half of a sandwich and a glass of skim milk — might be enough to help you meet this goal.
-If you began your pregnancy underweight, your health care provider might review your diet and physical activity level to make sure you meet weight-gain recommendations.
+According to the guidelines, you'll gain about 1 pound (0.5 kilogram) a week until delivery.
+An extra 300 calories a day — half a sandwich and a glass of skim milk — might be enough to help you meet this goal.
+For overweight and obese women, the guidelines translate to a weight gain of about 1/2 pound (0.2 kilogram) a week in the second and third trimesters.
+Try adding a glass of low-fat milk or an ounce of cheese and a serving of fresh fruit to your diet.

 Working with your health care provider